 When lanosterol was injected into cataract proteins in vitro, they did resolve.
 And moderate success was also seen in the eyes of cats and dogs when lanosterol was applied as drops into their eyes.
 (See YouTube video about the results of lanosterol here.)

 The findings of this study have been challenged, as have studies of other proteins that are said to lead to a non-surgical correction of cataracts.
 But when I read the reviews of hundreds of pet parents who have had success treating their pets with lanosterol-derived eye drops, I was not ready to believe they are all imagining improved vision in their dogs, cats, and even themselves.

 Cataract in cat (via)

 I've had three dogs that developed cataracts as they aged.
 Two of them had cataract surgery.
 One lost an eye as a result of a steroid overdose administered during surgery.
 The other pup only showed moderate improvement, retaining some amount of cataract even after surgery.
-(Don't forget, cataracts can grow back, even after surgery.)
+And don't forget, cataracts can grow back.

 I'm not suggesting that cataract surgery is not successful; in fact, it claims a success rate of 90 to 95 percent in cats and dogs.
 But I am not going to put my nearly 15 year-old dog through any kind of surgery.
 So, when I saw an ad for Can-C in my email that said it could dissolve cataracts in humans and pets, I dropped everything and looked into it.